Lloyd Waner: Early career

 Waner broke into the major leagues with the Pirates in 1927 and quickly built his reputation as a slap hitter with an astute sense of plate discipline.
 In his rookie campaign, he batted .355 with 223 hits while only striking out 23 times (the highest strikeout total of his career).
 As the leadoff hitter of the powerful Pittsburgh offense, he led the National League (NL) with 133 runs scored while only having 27 RBIs.
 The runs scored mark set an MLB rookie record.
 Al López said that infielders of the era played deep at their positions, but Waner made them play closer to compensate for his speed as a runner.

 The Pirates won the 1927 NL pennant; Waner then batted .400 in his only World Series, but the New York Yankees won in four games.
 He continued to bat well early in his career.
-He earned a record-setting 678 hits over his first three seasons (1927–1929).
-Ichiro Suzuki nearly came close to the mark with 662 hits in his first three years over seventy years later.
+He earned a record-setting 678 hits over his first three seasons (1927–1929), a record that still stands today.
 Waner finished in the top ten in MVP voting 1927 and 1929.

 Coming off a .353 season in 1929, he missed most of the next year due to appendicitis.
 He had surgery for the condition in the winter.
 Waner had difficulty recovering from the surgery and re-entered the hospital in May.
 The Pittsburgh Press reported the fear that he might have to retire.